c6o/provisioners/packages/prometheus/README.md

 ## Build

-At the root of the traxitt node-monorepo:
+At the root of the c6o node-monorepo:

 ```bash
 yarn build --scope=@provisioner/prometheus